 Cover crops e.g. Chicory, Lupin, and Vetch grow between vine rows.
 These provide “green manure” to increase humus in the soil and help fix nitrogen.
 They also promote biodiversity hold water and prevent soil erosion.
 Weed control is by mulching, ploughing or grazing.

 Another control method, advocated by Biodynamic extremists such as Nicholas Joly, is known as peppering.
 He claims that spraying a dynamised liquid containing the ash of the dead pest works.
-I remain unconvinced that revenge is sufficient!
+However, I remain unconvinced that revenge is sufficient!

-Bacteria are known to perform a broad range of transformative biochemical functions, including photosynthesis, carbon and nitrogen fixing and making trace elements available for plant uptake.
-Described as one of the most complex biological materials on Earth, a handful of healthy soil can contain billions of micro-organisms.
-The beneficial role of Biodynamics appears to be the promotion of diversity and abundance of these micro-organisms for the benefit of plant life.
+Bacteria are known to perform a broad range of transformative biochemical functions.
+These include photosynthesis, carbon and nitrogen-fixing and making trace elements available.
+One of the most complex biological materials on Earth, a handful of healthy soil contains billions of micro-organisms.
+The beneficial role of BD is the promotion of diversity and abundance of these micro-organisms to help plants thrive.